codicepulito/tdd-js-tutorial-bowling/README.md

 ```

 ### Conclusions
-Our first exercise of Test Drive Development has ended.
+Our first exercise of Test Driven Development has ended.
 I hope to be able to transfer the benefits that this type of approach brings with it.

 I personally think that should be the ABC of every developer because once it became a habit, the quality of the finished product and the personal capacity of each one increases considerably.